NVIDIA/nvbmc-docs/nvidia/NSM/nsmd.md

 ```

 ### Enabling an NSM endpoint and gathering of telemetry values from it

 nsmd looks out for creation of certain D-Bus Interfaces at /xyz/openbmc_project/inventory Object path, to start requesting telemetry value from an NSM endpoint.

 These interfaces should also contains individual telemetry specific details like which NSM command to use and its content.
 These interfaces are herein referred to as Configuration PDIs (Phosphor D-Bus Interfaces).

 However, nsmd doesn't create Configuration PDIs itself and rely on Entity Manager for their creation. nsmd has configuration driven design and since Configuration PDIs are static, Entity Manager is available as part of OpenBMC infrastructure to host Configuration PDIs on D-Bus.
-Entity Manager detects the existence of D-Bus Interface xyz.openbmc_project.FruDevice (could have been published by nsmd as mentioned in previous section), on any of the D-Bus services and publishes Configuration PDI based on its content.
+Entity Manager detects the existence of D-Bus Interface xyz.openbmc_project.
+FruDevice (could have been published by nsmd as mentioned in previous section), on any of the D-Bus services and publishes Configuration PDI based on its content.
 Entity Manager uses JSON configuration file to determine list of Configuration PDI and their content to be published, upon detection of certain type of FRU Device.
 Please refer Entity Manager design documents for in depth understanding of the process of publishing Configuration PDI from FRU device D-Bus Interface.

 ### Structure for EM configs for NSM with examples to follow

 As of now NSM support following devices:

 ```
 typedef enum {
 	NSM_DEV_ID_GPU = 0,